bassamkhamis/STM32F103drivers/README.md

 # Universla Test Machine(UTM) Final Geaduation project
 ### We are seniors student at Alexandria University faculty of Engineering Electrical department
-Our final project is to Reversing Engineering And convertc a old machine in our college to automatic Machine
+Our final project is to Reversing Engineering And convert a old machine in our college to automatic Machine

 ## Our work divided into 3 Part: